Quickly navigate by clicking at one of the topics below, or just scroll down to see all the questions:

 What about reservations?

 We set aside money for multiple things.
 You can think of holiday allowance, holiday hours and extra-legal leave.
 You can see this reservations on your payslip.
-We will always pay the holiday allowance in the first week of June.
+We always pay the holiday allowance directly with the weekly salary.
 You take holiday hours when you want to take a day off.
 This reservation ensures that you will be paid also for this day.
 When you stop working at NL Jobs, these reservations will be paid within 6 weeks after you stop working at NL Jobs.
 Extra-legal leave will be paid weekly.

-I do not think my salary is right, what can I do?
+I don't think my salary is correct, what can I do?

 Who should I approach for what?